VPAC/seqpar/sequentialandparallelprogramming.md

 Smaller companies became infected with the vision of the academics regarding parallel processing.
 They included FPS, Denelcor, Alliant, Thinking Machines, and nCUBE.
 My own experiences at FPS and nCUBE led to a formulation of the counter-argument to Amdahl’s law that bears my name, but is really nothing more than the common-sense observation that problem sizes increase to match the computing power available, so the serial bottleneck actually shrinks instead of staying constant.
 That simple observation countered, at last, those who had been using Amdahl’s law to defend as scientific what really was an emotion-driven trepidation regarding parallel programming.
 In a very short time, IBM, Digital Equipment, Cray, and other giants in the computing industry announced plans for parallel computing products as contrasted with research projects.
 It was no longer the province of risky startup ventures; by 1990, parallel computing had become mainstream.

-We are now in the “late adopters” stage of the technology adoption cycle laid out by Geoffrey A. Moore in his classic, Crossing the Chasm.
+We are now in the "late adopters" stage of the technology adoption cycle laid out by Geoffrey A. Moore in his classic, Crossing the Chasm.
 The dust has settled on the field of parallel programming to the point that we now have community standards for parallel programming environments.
 Many independent software vendors ship software designed for massively parallel computer clusters in data centers.
 Universities routinely teach parallel programming as part of an undergraduate computer science curriculum.
 In a way, the war is over, and parallel programming won.
 But now comes Reconstruction, and that stage of the war is going very slowly.
 That is why this book is timely.

 A technology director for the National Security Agency informed me that only about five percent of their army of programmers knows how to program in parallel.
 One reason that agency went after the Unified Parallel C model was that it seemed to raise, rather easily, the fraction of parallel-literate programmers to fifteen percent.
 A little effort went a long way, tripling their human resources for truly high-performance computing tasks.